end-of-game/hub-and-spoke-aks/readme.md

 - The app code is developed by using an IDE such as Visual Studio Code.
 - The app code is committed to a GitHub repository.
 - GitHub Actions builds a container image from the app code and pushes the container image to Azure Container Registry.
 - GitHub Actions updates a Kubernetes manifest deployment file with the current image version that's based on the version number of the container image in Azure Container Registry.
 - Argo CD pulls from the Git repository.]
 - Argo CD deploys the app to the AKS cluster.

+# Monitoring of Clusters and Service mesh

 ## Conclusion